Reazul137/-HTML5-CSS3-JavaScript-jQuery-and-Bootstrap-framework-by-building-a-modern-looking-responsive-web/README.md

  **The front-end is what the user sees.
 Including design and some technologies like _HTML_ and _CSS_ and _JavaScript_.**
 ## Back End:
  **The back-end is basically how the site works.
 This refers to everything the user can't see in the browser, like _database_ and _servers_.**

+## UI (User Interface)
+* Stands for User Interface
+* Includes visual design of a product
+* Tool and point of interaction

+## UX (User Experience)
+* Stands for User Experience
+* Is how a person feel for a product
+* Is the interaction itself
+* Includes interfaces